mimming/code-syntax-highlighter/README.md

 ## Using it

-0. Copy the code to a web server.
 0. Open `index.html` in your favorite web browser.
 0. Paste some code into the text area on the top left.
 0. Copy pretty code from the bottom right.
 Paste it into your presentation.